Manage users and their access in Azure DevOps

 - Five users who get Basic features, such as version control and tools for Agile, Java, and build and release management.

 - Unlimited users who get Stakeholder features, such as working with your backlog, work items, and queries.

 - Unlimited Visual Studio subscribers who also get Basic features.
-In some cases, these users get additional features with specific extensions, such as Test Manager.

 You can add people to projects instead of to your organization.
 Users are automatically assigned Basic features if your organization has seats available, or Stakeholder features if not.
 Learn how to add members to projects.

 When people don't need access to your organization anymore, delete them from your organization.

 From your web browser you can view and edit certain user information.
 From the Azure DevOps CLI command, you can see details about a specific user and update their access level.

 The Users view shows key information per user in a table.
 In this view, you can do the following tasks: